-The IP address defined for the director Admin API when using SSL/TLS.
-This is an IP address for administration endpoint access over SSL/TLS.
-The director configuration attaches the director's IP address to its software bridge as a routed IP address, which uses the /32 netmask.
+The IP address or hostname defined for director Admin API endpoints over SSL/TLS.
+The director configuration attaches the IP address to the director software bridge as a routed IP address, which uses the /32 netmask.

 undercloud_debug

 Sets the log level of undercloud services to DEBUG.
 Set this value to true to enable.